Patrick Michel: Awards

 In 2006 he received the "Young Researcher" prize from the French Society of Astronomy and Astrophysics.

-In 2012, he was awarded the Carl Sagan Medal from the American Astronomical Society.
+In 2012, he was awarded the Carl Sagan Medal from the American Astronomical Society and the Silver Medal of Saint-Tropez.

 In 2013 he was awarded the International Prize Paolo Farinella in Planetary Science from the University of Pisa in recognition of his work on the collisional process.